Remembering Barrie

 eternity’s sunrise première

-Eternity’s sunrise received its première performance on the 21 September on the remarkable Musiikkitalo Rieger organ in Helsinki played with immense musicality, intelligence and flair by Amelie Held.
+eternity’s sunrise received its première performance on the 21 September on the remarkable Musiikkitalo Rieger organ in Helsinki played with immense musicality, intelligence and flair by Amelie Held.
 I was thrilled with the way Amelie got under the skin of the piece and completely inhabited it.
 The piece won one of the solo organ piece prizes as part of the Kaija Saariaho Organ Composition Competition in early 2023.
 In addition to Kaija Saariaho, the jury included Nicholas Collon, Susanna Mälkki, Francesco Filidei, Jan Lehtola, Susanne Kujala, and Olli Porthan.
 The Helsinki Music Centre Foundation provided funding along with the Alfred Kordelin Foundation.
 The prizes were funded by the Jenny and Antti Wihuri Foundation.
 The competition was organised by the Helsinki Music Centre Organ Association.
 The organ was inaugurated in January 2024.
 The organ has 124 registers and is the world’s largest organ in a concert hall.

 The piece itself is the third piece in my Organ Book 1.
 There are now on the way to 6 books containing (so far) about 22 pieces.
 It’s possible that writing for the competition activated something in me as regards writing for the instrument.
 It’s been an extraordinary journey over the last couple of years and I’m hoping that one day somebody might even commission me to write an organ concerto . . .